hcientist/OnlinePythonTutor/v5-unity/README.txt

 Webpack- and TypeScript-based compilation step.
 See these files for more
 info:

-- package.json      <-- Node.js dependences for npm
+- package.json      <-- Node.js dependencies for npm
 - webpack.config.js <-- Webpack configuration file

 Note that this directory (like v3/) contains only the web frontend code